ADACS-Australia/PyFHD/docs/source/examples/examples.rst

    * - Argument
      - Meaning
-   * - -\-calibrate-visibilities=False
-     - Default is to run calibration, so switch it off
    * - -\-grid-psf-file
      - A converted ``FHD`` ``psf`` object to use as a gridding kernel
    * - -\-ps-kspan=200